polkadot-fellows/RFCs/text/0145-remove-unnecessary-allocator-usage.md

 ##### Arguments

 * `key_in` is a pointer-size ([Definition 216](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer-size)) to a buffer containing a storage key;
 * `key_out` is a pointer-size ([Definition 216](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer-size)) to an output buffer where the next key in the storage in the lexicographical order will be written.
 The value is actually stored only if the buffer is large enough.
-Otherwise, the buffer contents are undefined.
+Otherwise, the buffer contents are unchanged.

 ##### Result